zach030/tycho-protocol-sdk/docs/indexing/reserved-attributes.md

 # Reserved attribute names

 Certain attribute names are reserved exclusively for specific purposes.
-Please use them only for their intended functions
+Please use them only for their intended applications.

 ## Static Attributes

 The following attributes names are reserved and must be given using `ProtocolComponent.static_att`.
+These attributes MUST be immutable.
+If it can ever change, it should be given as a state attribute (see below) for this component id.

 - ### <u>**pool_id**</u>